Steve Bell's Math 428 class

 Midterm exam

-The midterm exam will be an in-class 50 minute exam on Wednesday, March 5.
+The midterm exam was an in-class 50 minute exam on Wednesday, March 5.

-It is a closed books, no notes, no electronics exam covering lectures 1-19 on
+It was a closed books, no notes, no electronics exam covering lectures 1-19 on

 Chapters 1, 2, 3 (minus sections 3 and 5.3 from Chap 2).